ProLiteracy: History

 ProLiteracy was formed when Laubach Literacy International and Literacy Volunteers of America, Inc. merged in 2002.

 Laubach Literacy International’s history began in 1930, when Dr. Frank C. Laubach, missionary among the Maranao people of the Philippines, began teaching the people of Mindanao to read and write in their own language.
 From 1935 to 1967, Dr. Laubach visited 105 countries answering calls for literacy help and created reading lessons in 315 languages.
-He founded Laubach Literacy International in Syracuse, N.Y. in 1955.
+He founded Laubach Literacy International in Syracuse, New York, in 1955.

 Literacy Volunteers of America was founded in 1962 by Ruth Johnson Colvin, who developed a means to train volunteers to tutor adults.

 Overview

 ProLiteracy’s work falls into three categories: programs, publishing, and development.

 ProLiteracy's Programs division works in the U.S. and abroad.
 ProLiteracy has grassroots partner programs in developing countries in Asia, Africa, Latin America, and the Middle East.
 ProLiteracy provides training, technical assistance, and targeted local grants to support tailored programs that combine literacy with economic self-reliance, health, education, peace, human rights, and environmental sustainability projects.

 In the U.S., ProLiteracy represents about 1,000 community-based volunteer and adult basic education affiliates in 49 states and the District of Columbia.
 ProLiteracy supports member programs with technical assistance and program and professional development services online, in regional trainings, and at a biennial conference.
 ProLiteracy advocates for issues related to adult literacy and lifelong learning.

 New Readers Press, ProLiteracy’s publishing house, generates $7.5 million in revenue annually through the sale of materials used in adult basic education, high school equivalency test preparation, and English language learning.
 Proceeds from these sales support the services that ProLiteracy offers to literacy practitioners.
-News for You®, published by New Readers Press, is a weekly online and print news source for English language learners and basic literacy students.
+News for You, published by New Readers Press, is a weekly online and print news source for English language learners and basic literacy students.

 ProLiteracy sustains its operations through revenue generated from fee for services and contributions through donations and grants.
 A fee for service structure allows ProLiteracy to generate revenue by requesting or requiring payment in exchange for services and products.
 Contributions include individual donations, bequests, and endowments.
 Grants are generated through corporate and private foundations.